scottwilliambeasley/aurora-dms-migration/README.md

 Terragrunt does the following things:
 - allows the same Terraform code to be injected uniformly across as many separate deployments as you want
-- allows prepoluated configuration files (known as local files) containing variables to be automatically injected into deployments.
+- allows prepopulated configuration files (known as local files) containing variables to be automatically injected into deployments.
 - allows for dependencies to be defined between different deployment targets

 For the purposes of this project, we can manage all our Terraform deployments across all environments and customize each deployment using a set of configuration files.